Use a Page Builder to Transition to WordPress with Ease!

 The Elementor community has numerous talented web developers who have extended the page builder’s functionality far beyond what people thought possible.
 Hundreds of widgets have been created and continue to be developed which greatly benefits the users in a variety of ways.

-What You Will Need to Before Commencing the Wix to WordPress Migration Process
+Wix to WordPress Migration Process - What You Will Need to Do Before Commencing

 Prior to moving from Wix to WordPress, several things need to be checked off to ensure a seamless process occurs.
 Firstly, you will need to have a new site set up as well as performing some customisation before you inject it with any content.
 This includes selecting a new theme, with several complementary ones being available in the WordPress theme repository.
 Alternatively, you can also choose a premium third party theme which is available from a repository like ThemeForest.